Speech Synthesis From Continuous Features Using Per-Token Latent Diffusion: Experiments

-\paragraph{VAE sampling} VAE models allow the sampling of diverse inputs, unlike the discrete codebooks or Mel spectrograms.
-This ability may improve the robustness of the model, and better account for the mismatch between training and inference (during inference, the model predictions are based on its previous noisy predictions).
-To check the influence of VAE sampling, we compare two T2A models - one samples from the VAE distribution $x=\mu + \epsilon\cdot\sigma$ and the other always takes the mean $x=\mu$.
-The results in Table~\ref{table:vae_sampling_influence} show a large gap in UTMOS and intelligibility indicating that sampling improves synthesized samples.
-We listened to audio samples from the VAE-NoSample model, and noticed a gradual addition of speaker-inconsistency artifacts throughout the synthesis.
-We suspect that the addition of VAE-sampling noise during training made it more robust to the mismatch between training and inference.
-We also hypothesize that high similarity result of VAE-NoSample is caused by the artifacts described above.
+\newpara{VAE Sampling} Unlike discrete codebooks or Mel spectrograms, VAE models enable diverse sampling, which may enhance robustness and mitigate the mismatch between training and inference(where prediction rely on previous noisy outputs).
+To validate this, we compare two SALAD models - one sampling from the VAE distribution $x=\mu + \epsilon\cdot\sigma$ and the other using only the mean $x=\mu$.
+The results presented in Table~\ref{table:vae_sampling_influence}, show a large gap in UTMOS and intelligibility indicating that sampling improves synthesized quality.
+Listening to VAE-NoSample outputs we observed increasing speaker-inconsistency artifacts, likely due to the absence of sampling noise during training.
+We suspect this noise improves robustness, and we hypothesize that the high similarity score of VAE-NoSample results from these artifacts.

+\newpara{Inference Hyperparameters} We investigate CFG, noise scale and the number diffusion steps.
+In every experiment, we fix all values to the default inference values following those described in Section~\ref{sec:exp_setup}, and change only a single hyperparameter.
+The CFG linear extrapolation coefficient increases the speaker similarity, but degrades the automatic quality metric, as seen in Figure~\ref{fig:cfg_grid}.
+Next, we scale the noise level added in each diffusion step by scaling the $\beta_t \epsilon$ term in Equation~\ref{eq:diffusion_inference}, and see improvements in similarity but degradation in the UTMOS quality score (Figure~\ref{fig:noise_scale_grid}).
+We also examine the number of diffusion steps, which improve similarity until reaching 20 diffusion steps, and also degrade UTMOS (Figure~\ref{fig:diffusion_steps_grid}).